P2333/Papers-of-Robust-ML/README.md

 * [Efficient Neural Network Robustness Certification with General Activation Functions](https://arxiv.org/abs/1811.00866) (NeurIPS 2018) <br/> This paper proposes the verification method CROWN for general activation with locally linear or quadratic approximation.

-* [Scaling Provable Adversarial Defenses](http://papers.nips.cc/paper/8060-scaling-provable-adversarial-defenses.pdf) (NeurIPS 2018) <br/> They add three tricks to improve the scalability of previously proposed method.
-Experiments are done on MNIST and CIFAR-10.
+* [Scaling Provable Adversarial Defenses](http://papers.nips.cc/paper/8060-scaling-provable-adversarial-defenses.pdf) (NeurIPS 2018) <br/> They add three tricks to improve the scalability (to CIFAR-10) of previously proposed method in ICML.

 * [Provable Defenses against Adversarial Examples via the Convex Outer Adversarial Polytope](https://arxiv.org/pdf/1711.00851.pdf) (ICML 2018) <br/> By robust optimization (via a linear program), they can get a point-wise bound of robustness, where no adversarial example exists in the bound.
 Experiments are done on MNIST.

+* [Towards Fast Computation of Certified Robustness for ReLU Networks](https://arxiv.org/abs/1804.09699) (ICML 2018) <br/> This paper proposes the Fast-Lin and Fast-Lip methods.

+* [Evaluating the Robustness of Neural Networks: An Extreme Value Theory Approach](https://arxiv.org/abs/1801.10578) (ICLR 2018) <br/> This paper proposes the CLEVER method to estimate the upper bound of specification.

 * [A Dual Approach to Scalable Verification of Deep Networks](https://arxiv.org/abs/1803.06567) (UAI 2018) <br/> This paper solves the dual problem to provide an upper bound of the primary specification problem for verification.